toddhodes/RxAndroid/RxAndroid/README.md

     public static Observable<String> getCurrentZip(Context context) { }

-using the RxAndroid combining pattern -- a series of maps.
+using the RxAndroid combining pattern -- a series of filters (maps).
 Study ReverseGeocodeLocationService, which under the hood is really a series of steps -- first get a location, then, reverse geocode that location to a list of addresses, then choose an address (e.g., the first one is fine), then, get the postal code of the address.
 Make your method do it as these four explicit steps.